neuroglia-io/a2a-net/samples/README.md

   Includes:
   - a server that hosts the agent and exposes it via A2A and HTTP endpoints
   - a client that connects to the agent using the JSON-RPC protocol over HTTP
+  - a clientt used to consume push notifications